-I moved to Madison 3 ½ years ago after spending 30 of my years in the Chicago area.
-Since moving up north I’ve been to my parent’s house in the Chicago suburb of La Grange a number of times, as well as the Schaumburg/Elgin area where the nearest Mahikari center to me is.
+I moved to Madison 3 1/2 years ago after spending 30 of my years in the Chicago area.
+Since moving up north I’ve been to my parent’s house in the Chicago suburb of La Grange a number of times.
 But since January 2003, I’ve rarely ventured into the city itself, much less the Ravenswood neighborhood where I spent my last six years in the city.

 When I lived in Chicago, I logged many miles on the Kennedy Expressway, which is the stretch of Interstate 90 between O’Hare Airport and downtown Chicago.
 I could drive as well as any Chicagoan—passing on the right at stoplights, weaving across four lanes at once to avoid getting diverted to Milwaukee, etc. But when I ventured onto the Kennedy for the first time after six months of living among relatively polite Madisonians, I found myself gripping the steering wheel saying to myself, “These…people…are…crazy…these…people…are…crazy!”
 Funny what civilized behavior does to you.

 So I didn’t know what to expect when my sister and her boyfriend drove me to their new apartment in the Ravenswood Manor neighborhood, just a few blocks from my last apartment in Chicago.
 Would I forget I ever left?
 Or would I be like a Wisconsin deer staring into headlights on the Dan Ryan Expressway?